Anton87/NERDemo/README.md

 ## Prerequisites

-### JDK
+### JDK 7+

-Download and install the Java SE Development Kit 7 from the Oracle Java Site
+Download and install the Java SE Development Kit 7 from the Oracle Java Site.

 ### UIMA